tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 Use of TLS 1.3, which  fixes some known deficiencies in TLS 1.2, is growing.
-This document specifies that outside of urgent security fixes, new TLS Exporter Labels, or new Application-Layer Protocol Negotiation (ALPN) Protocol IDs, no changes will be approved for TLS 1.2.
+This document specifies that outside of urgent security fixes (as determine by TLS WG consensus), new TLS Exporter Labels, or new Application-Layer Protocol Negotiation (ALPN) Protocol IDs, no changes will be approved for TLS 1.2.
 This prescription does not pertain to DTLS (in any DTLS version); it pertains to